 This section of the Notice asks a series of questions about whether to revert to the USF eligibility criteria in place before the June 2021 Order.
-JCP&L believes it makes sense to maintain, for an additional but limited time, the expanded eligibility criteria and benefits established pursuant to the June 2021 Order.
-As Board Staff is well aware, customer arrearages remain elevated above "normal" levels, driven by the effects of the pandemic and the various moratoria on shutoffs for non-payment, which ultimately drove many customers into unmanageable levels of arrears.
-For example, in December 2022, JCP&L had total customer arrearages of approximately \$62.3 million that were more than 30 days overdue.
-While this amount is less than the \$76.5 million that was more than 30 days past due in December 2021, it is still significantly above the \$32.7 million that was more than 30 days past due in December of 2019.2
+NJNG believes it makes sense to maintain, for an additional, but limited time, the expanded eligibility criteria and benefits established pursuant to the June 2021 Order.
+Customer arrearages remain elevated above "normal" levels, driven by the effects of the pandemic and the various moratoria on shutoffs for non-payment, which ultimately drove many customers into unmanageable levels of arrears.
+For example, in December 2022, NJNG had residential customer arrearages of approximately \$12.4 million that were more than 30 days overdue.
+While this amount is less than the \$17.5 million that was more than 30 days past due in December 2021, it is still significantly above the \$4.5 million that was more than 30 days past due in December of 2019.
+Additionally, these customer arrearages exclude additional amounts owed by customers that have been moved to the Fresh Start program and to deferred payment agreements.